Dorcas-Amoo/ms4-project-arikefoods/README.md

 + [Code Institute](https://courses.codeinstitute.net/program/FullstackWebDeveloper)
 + [QQ Lounge](https://www.qqlounge.com/)

 Many thanks to my Mentor **Dick Vlaanderen** for his guidance and sacrifices despite the challenge of time difference.
-Also to my highly supportive husband, brother and friend who helped to test the usability and functionality of the project and gave valuable feedbacks to assist in improving the site.
+Also to my **highly supportive and understanding husband**, my brother and friend who helped to test the usability and functionality of the project and gave valuable feedbacks to assist in improving the site.

 Also a huge THANK YOU to the Code Institute Team!
-The tutors, especially, Michael, Roman and Igor and to the Student care team for thier support.
-Special thanks to Neil Kavanagh, Lucy Rush and claire Lally.
+The tutors, especially, **Michael, Roman, Igor, Scott and Sammy** and to the Student care team for thier support.
+Special thanks to **Neil Kavanagh, Lucy Rush and Claire Lally.**

 --------